 In the early days of the Gainsborough congregation, John Robinson provided pastoral support to Smyth, but later joined Clifton as teacher of the Scrooby church.
-Robinson had attended Cambridge University and served for a time as lecturer in St Andrew's church in Norwich, before returning to his home town.
+Robinson had attended Cambridge University and served for a time as lecturer in St Andrew's church in Norwich.
 In about 1608, under threat from the church authorities, both congregations moved to Amsterdam, but relations between them were not always harmonious.
 Smyth frequently changed his opinions and was involved in disputes with Robinson and Clifton.
 Eventually Smyth was expelled from the English church, and many of his congregation joined the Dutch Mennonites.
 For this reason, the eventual roll call of those who sailed on the Mayflower in 1620 included relatively few from the Gainsborough area.
 Smyth had died in 1612 and Clifton in 1616.
 Although recognised as their spiritual leader, Robinson did not sail on the historic voyage.
 The reason is unclear; he may have intended to join them later or he may have felt a pastoral concern for church members who had chosen to remain in England.
 However, Robinson's sister-in-law Catherine Carver sailed as wife of John Carver, the first Governor of the Plymouth colony.

 By the mid-eighteenth century, the Old Hall had seen better days and was being used as a workshop by carpenters, coopers and plumbers.
 However, it still provided a useful meeting place.
 Travelling to and from Epworth, John Wesley frequently passed this way and preached in the Great Hall in 1759, 1761 and 1764.

 Not far from the Old Hall, on the corner of Church Street and Gladstone Street is the United Reformed John Robinson Memorial Church opened in 1896.
 A stone in memory of John Robinson, pastor and exile was laid by T. F. Bayard, the American ambassador of the day.
 This church now hosts an excellent exhibition telling the story of the Pilgrim Fathers and their connection to the town of Gainsborough.